nodejs/TSC/TSC-Charter.md

 the Collaborators active in the project.

-The TSC will elect from amongst voting TSC members a TSC Chairperson to work on building an agenda for TSC meetings and a voting OpenJS Cross Project Council (CPC) voting member to represent the TSC in the OpenJS Foundation for a term of one year.
+The TSC will elect from amongst voting TSC members a TSC Chairperson to work on building an agenda for TSC meetings and a OpenJS Cross Project Council (CPC) voting member to represent the TSC in the OpenJS Foundation for a term of one year.
 The Chair and voting CPC member may be (but are not required to be) the same person.